chinapedia/wikipedia.abstract.en/Page/Edwin_Howard_Armstrong.md

 Honors

-Philohall.JPEG at Columbia University, which housed the basement laboratory where Armstrong developed FM radio.]]
+at Columbia University, which housed the basement laboratory where Armstrong developed FM radio.]]
 In 1917, Armstrong was the first recipient of the IRE's (now IEEE) Medal of Honor.[75]

 For his wartime work on radio, the French government gave him the Legion of Honor in 1919.[76]
 He was awarded the 1941 Franklin Medal, and in 1942 received the AIEEs Edison Medal "for distinguished contributions to the art of electric communication, notably the regenerative circuit, the superheterodyne, and frequency modulation."[77]
 The ITU added him to its roster of great inventors of electricity in 1955.